edumserrano/dotnet-sdk-extensions/docs/dev-notes/workflows/dotnet-format-workflow.md

 > **Note**
 >
-> The reason to split this workflow in two, one that runs `dotnet format` and one that applies the results of the `dotnet format` workflow is security.
-Workflows that require priviliged context are separated from the ones that could potentially executed malicious code.
-The main purpose is to protect from the threat of malicious pull requests.
-For more information see:
+> The reason to split this workflow in two, one that runs `dotnet format` and one that applies the results of the `dotnet format` workflow is due to security.
+On GitHub, workflows that run on PRs from forks of the repo run in a restricted context without access to secrets and where the `GITHUB_TOKEN` has read-only permissions.
+The main purpose for this is to protect from the threat of malicious pull requests.
+>
+> Without doing this, even if security wasn't an issue, the PRs from forked repos would fail when the workflow tried to create a PR or push a commit to a PR.
+Both of these actions are part of the `dotnet format` flow and are executed by the [dotnet-format-apply-changes workflow](/docs/dev-notes/workflows/dotnet-format-apply-changes-workflow.md) running on a priviliged context.
+>
+> For more information see:
 >
 > - [Security considerations on GitHub workflows](/docs/dev-notes/workflows/security-considerations.md)
 > - [Security considerations on GitHub workflows regarding dotnet CLI](/docs/dev-notes/workflows/security-considerations-and-dotnet.md)